turingschool/frontend-mod-1-prework/section1/relection.md

 4. What is/are the character(s) you would use to indicate comments in a JavaScript file?
 What is the purpose of a code comment?

 There are two ways to indicate a comment in a Javascript file. // is used for single line or short comments. /* ... */ is used for multi-line comments.
-The purpose of a code comment is to remind yourself of what you are tryin to achieve with your code or to indicate to other developers your intentions with your code.
-It is an important part of expressing developer empathy.
+The purpose of a code comment is to remind yourself of what you are trying to achieve with your code or to indicate to other developers your intentions with your code.
+It is an important part of practicing developer empathy.

 5. In your own words, what is a variable?
 How would you explain it to a 5 year old?

 A variable is a container for information.
 Making a variable is how we save information that can be used later.
-A variable lets us use this information many times.
+A variable lets us use this information many times, and can be reassigned and reused.

 6. Think of a site or app you use frequently.
 What are three variables that are probably used?
 Which data type would each of those variables probably hold?